 Luisotti studied piano, organ, composition, violin, trumpet and singing before beginning his conducting career.
 He is currently Music Director of San Francisco Opera and of the Teatro di San Carlo, Naples.
-For San Francisco Opera he has conducted a wide range of works, including Don Giovanni, Attila, Il trovatore, Otello, Lohengrin, La bohème, La fanciulla del West and Salome, and for Teatro di San Carlo I masnadieri and Aida.
-Luisotti has also worked for many other leading opera companies, including the Paris Opéra, Vienna State Opera, La Fenice, Venice, and most of the major German opera companies.
+For San Francisco Opera he has conducted a wide range of works, including Don Giovanni, Attila, Il trovatore, Otello, Lohengrin, La bohème, La fanciulla del West and Salome, and for Teatro di San Carlo I masnadieri and Aida, among others.
+Luisotti has also worked for many other leading opera companies, including the Paris Opéra, Vienna State Opera, La Fenice, Venice, and most major German companies.
 He conducted La fanciulla del West for the work’s centenary at the Metropolitan Opera, New York, in 2010, for which he was awarded the Premio Puccini Prize by the Fondazione Festival Pucciniano.
 Luisotti made his debut at La Scala, Milan, in 2011, conducting Attila.

 News and features